 War is a state of declared, open, and armed conflict between two or more nations.
-It is sometimes undertaken in self-defense, such as when the U.S. entered WWII as a result of Japan attacking Pearl Harbor.
+It is sometimes undertaken in self-defense such as when the U.S. entered WWII as a result of Japan attacking Pearl Harbor.
 Other times, however, nations unjustly go to war to take spoils from other countries.
 Murder, on the other hand, is an unlawful taking of life and is always wrong.
-When nations go to war, it is declared lawful by the countries going to war--sometimes for moral reasons and other times for immoral reasons.
-Therefore, immoral war could be considered a form of murder where a moral war could be in self-defense.
+When nations go to war, it is declared lawful by the countries going to war -- sometimes for moral reasons and other times for immoral reasons.
+Therefore, and immoral war could be considered a form of murder where a moral war could be in self defense.
 But not all war is wrong.

 More on war